ipfabric/docs/docs/support/known_issues/Vendors/checkpoint.md

 - **Settings --> Discovery & Snapshots --> Discovery Settings --> Vendors
-  API** in the IP Fabric GUI: In case that base URL points to a multi-domain server address, domains have to be specified
+  API** in the IP Fabric GUI: In case that base URL points to a multi-domain server address, domains must be specified

 ## Identity Awareness support